General Mountaineering Situations and Avoidable Mistakes

 - Following the tracks of others and reading books will not teach you how to pick safe routes, extricate you or your partner from a crevasse, build reliable snow anchors or hoist an injured partner out of a glacier.
 Don’t be fooled by thinking you can accomplish these things because you understand drawings in books or have practiced indoors (or without gloves and a pack in freezing conditions).

-- Mountain accidents are unforgiving and almost always occur in unfriendly, unexpected situations.
-Get professional training and practice the techniques on which the life of you or your partner depend.
+- Mountain accidents are avoidable; but they are also unforgiving and almost always occur in unfriendly, unexpected situations.
+Get professional training and practice the techniques that you and your partner depend upon.